A Logic that Captures $\beta$P on Ordered Structures

 \section{Preliminaries}

 We assume that the readers are familiar with the basic concepts of computational complexity theory and mathematical logic.
 A \emph{signature} $\tau$ is a finite class of relation symbols.
-For conveninece we do not talk about constant symbols and function symbols. $\mathscr L[\tau]$ is the formulas of logic $\mathscr L$ formed with symbols in $\tau$.
-A \emph{$\tau$-structure} (or structure on $\tau$) $\mathscr B$ explains the symbols in $\tau$ on a domain $B$.
+For convenience, we do not talk about constant symbols and function symbols. $\mathscr L[\tau]$ is the formulas of logic $\mathscr L$ formed with symbols in $\tau$.
+A \emph{$\tau$-structure} (or structure over $\tau$) $\mathscr B$ explains the symbols in $\tau$ on a domain $B$.
 In this paper we only consider \emph{finite} structures, i.e. whose domain is a finite set.
 STRUC$[\tau]$ is the class of all $\tau$-structures.
-A \emph{graph} is a structure on signature $\{E\}$ whose domain $V$ is a set of vertices.
+A \emph{graph} is a structure over signature $\{E\}$ whose domain $V$ is a set of vertices.
 STRUC[$\tau$]$_<$ is the class of all ordered $\tau$-structures (there is a built-in linear order of whose domain).
 STRING is the class of all strings.
 Let $\tau_{\text{str}} = \{<, P_0, P_1, P_\#, P_\langle, P_\rangle \}$.
-A string $u$ is a structure on $\tau_{\text{str}}$, i.e.
+A string $u$ is a structure over $\tau_{\text{str}}$, i.e.

 where \begin{itemize} \item $U=\{0, 1,\dotsc, |u|-1\}$ \item $<$ is the natural linear order of $U$ \item $P_0^ui \Longleftrightarrow \text{the i-th bit of }u\text{ is }0$ \item $P_1^ui \Longleftrightarrow \text{the i-th bit of }u\text{ is }1$ \item $P_\#^ui \Longleftrightarrow \text{the i-th bit of }u\text{ is }\#$ \item $P_\langle^ui \Longleftrightarrow \text{the i-th bit of }u\text{ is }\langle$ \item $P_\rangle^ui \Longleftrightarrow \text{the i-th bit of }u\text{ is }\rangle$ \end{itemize} “\#'' is used to separate two concatenated strings, for instance, ``$u\#v$''. ``$\langle$'' and ``$\rangle$'' are used for encoding in definition \ref{defn:Enumerating encoding}.
 None of the three auxiliary symbols are theoretically necessary and all strings can be represented binarily, i.e. just with 0 and 1.
 However their attendance makes our proofs much easier.